Travel from Kota Bharu to Gombak by Bus

 Things to do in Gombak

-Gombak is a rapidly developing district in Selangor bordering two happening places namely Genting and Kuala Lumpur.
+Gombak is a rapidly developing district in Selangor bordering both Genting and Kuala Lumpur.
 Housing 4 sub-districts namely Batu, Rawang, Setapak and Ulu Kelang, Gombak has a vast variety of places to visit.
 The National Zoo in Hulu Kelang has an impressive collection of animals to look at and learn about.
-It would make the perfect outing for families with children who can even enjoy a picnic on the large grounds the zoo provides.
+It would make the perfect outing for families to enjoy a picnic on the large grounds the zoo provides.
 Speaking of picnic, an even more refreshing place to hang out for an afternoon of water splashing and an evening of fresh greenery is the Templer’s Park.
 Waterfalls and rivers that flow through this park will leave you calm and connected with nature.
 The Orang Asli Museum will take you to the roots of the natives in Selangor.
 Learn about the lifestyle and cultures of the original residents of the state before technology got in the way.
 Pretty decent shopping can be done around Gombak particularly in this newly opened mall called the M3 Mall which is a mid-range shopping centre.
 Visit Batu Caves, a key tourist attraction in Malaysia, housing 3 caves and a Hindu temple cave.
 Take a climb up the 272 steps into the cave at night perhaps and enjoy the panoramic view of the outskirts of Kuala Lumpur.

 What to eat in Gombak?